-Dining on the North Shore
+Dining on Minnesota's North Shore

 Finally, the cuisine matches the scenery on a favorite tourist route.

 © Beth Gauper

-Twenty years ago, dining on the North Shore was pleasant, if a little utilitarian.
+Thirty years ago, dining on the North Shore was pleasant, if a little utilitarian.
 A meal often came with a view, but most of the menus had the same fish, steak, chops and burgers you could get anywhere.

 Things have changed.
 One Memorial Day weekend, my husband and I ate at three of my favorite places and two newer ones, one of which definitely was worth a detour.
 A three-star culinary weekend on the North Shore — who knew?

 On old Highway 61 between Duluth and Two Harbors, the cheery New Scenic Cafe is a fixture of fine dining.
 I had my usual, the pistachio-crusted goat-cheese salad, with a starter of sashimi tuna tacos.

 We finished with a slice of one of the restaurant's renowned pies, raspberry-rhubarb, warm and topped with vanilla ice cream.

 At the Coho Cafe, part of the Bluefin Bay resort in Tofte, we picked up chicken-salad croissant sandwiches and took them up the road to eat on a quiet cobblestone beach on Lake Superior.

-In Grand Marais, we had squash ravioli and walleye tacos at the Gunflint Tavern, an old favorite for its wide selection of microbrews, windows overlooking the harbor, convivial atmosphere and acoustic music on
+In Grand Marais, we had squash ravioli and walleye tacos at the Gunflint Tavern, an old favorite for its wide selection of microbrews, windows overlooking the harbor, convivial atmosphere and acoustic music on weekend evenings.

-The sunny, brightly painted cafe overlooking the lake offers build-your-own pasta as well as salads and panini; better yet, it serves homemade gelati.
+The sunny, brightly painted cafe overlooking the lake offers pasta as well as salads and panini; better yet, it serves homemade gelati.

 We've since eaten there many times; the glassed-in deck is as close as you can get to the lake and still be indoors.